meejah/magic-wormhole-protocols/dilated-file-transfer.md

 NOTE: if the "Ending a Session Gracefully" proposal (or something similar) lands in the core protocol, that method should instead be preferred for shutdown (see https://github.com/magic-wormhole/magic-wormhole-mailbox-server/issues/31).

-All control-channel messages MUST be msgpack-encoded and include at least a `"kind"` field.
-Future extensions to the protocol may add additional control-channel messages (thus, any unknown control-channel messages MUST be ignored).
+Future extensions to the protocol may add additional control-channel messages.
-To be clear, an unknown control-channel `"kind"` MUST NOT be treated as a protocol error.

 ### Making an Offer